 Up next: best practice and pointers for SMM

-Keep an eye out or sign up to my mailing list to get the next part in this series delivered straight to your inbox, where we’ll take a look at social media marketing.
+Next we’ll move on to Part 3 in this series, where we’ll take a look at social media marketing.
 As always, I welcome your comments and questions below!